-What is a Group Purchasing Organisation?
+What is a Group Purchasing Organization?

 Wouldn’t it be wonderful if you could identify the best products for your business, then establish purchasing contracts with the best vendors in your supply chain to buy your essential goods and services with optimal purchasing power?
-In the United States and, increasingly, around the globe, group purchasing organisations exist to meet this need, leveraging the collective purchasing power of a multiple partners to reduce costs and obtain the best value from vendors via discounts and other concessions.
+In the United States and, increasingly, around the globe, group purchasing organizations exist to meet this need, leveraging the collective purchasing power of a multiple partners to reduce costs and obtain the best value from vendors via discounts and other concessions.

 Also known as co-ops, collectives, consortia, leveraged buying or procurement groups, and purchasing alliances, GPOs are designed to provide shared benefit along with reduced risk, better contract terms, and lasting value via improved ROI and/or reduced Total Cost of Ownership (TCO) for purchased goods and services.

-Participation levels vary by organisation, and a given member might buy the bulk of their goods and services through a single GPO (which is quite rare) or only one or two items from several GPOs based on their specific needs and the deals on offer.
+Participation levels vary by organization, and a given member might buy the bulk of their goods and services through a single GPO (which is quite rare) or only one or two items from several GPOs based on their specific needs and the deals on offer.